 PTTEP acknowledges the significance of our role as a listed company by assuring our shareholders and stakeholders with the confidence that the Company's management is transparent, fair, and corruption-free.
 PTTEP, as a company whose major shareholder is the government, has a responsibility to lead by example and encourage the society to adopt better anti-corruption standards.
-In the past year the Company proactively took several measures to counter corruption, including publically disclosing of the information regarding the Company's payments to the government according to the standards set forth by Transparency International, improving of the contract standards, establishing of the Vendor Sustainable Code of Conduct, and sponsoring of several anti-corruption events such as Thailand's 6th National Conference on Collective Action Against Corruption.
+In the past year the Company proactively took several measures to counter corruption, including publically disclosing of the information regarding the Company's payments to the government according to the standards set forth by Transparency International, improving of the contract standards, establishing of the Vendor Sustainable Code of Conduct, and sponsoring of several anti-corruption.